Samoan Islands: Location

-The islands are approximately 800 km from Fiji, 530 km from Tonga, 2900 km from New Zealand, and 4000 km from Hawaii, U.S.A.
+The islands are approximately 800 km from Fiji, 530 km from Tonga, 2900 km from New Zealand, and 4000 km from Hawaii, U.S.

 The islands lie between 13° and 14° south latitude and 169° and 173° west longitude, and span an area of about 480 km from west to east.

 The larger islands are volcanic in origin, mountainous, and covered in tropical moist forest.
 Some of the smaller islands are coral atolls with black sand beaches.

 Highest points

 The highest point in Samoa is Mt.
 Silisili, on the island of Savai'i.
 At 1858 m, it is also one of the highest peaks in Polynesia.
 The highest peak in American Samoa is on Ta’u, Lata Mountain, at 966 m.

 Landmass

 Upolu and Savai'i in Samoa are among the largest of the Polynesian islands, at 1718 km2 and 1125 km2, respectively, Their size is exceeded only by the two substantially larger main islands of New Zealand Te Waipounamu and Te Ika-a-Māui as well as Rakiura, and the two main islands of Fiji and the Hawaiian islands of Hawaiʻi and Maui.
 The island of Upolu has more inhabitants than the island of Savai'i does.

 The next largest island is Tutuila, where the city and harbor of Pago Pago (with a population of 3,519 in 1990) is located.
 Tutuila is much smaller than Upolu and Savai‘i, at 136.2 km2 in area, but it is the largest island in American Samoa.
 The highest point on Tutuila is Matafao Peak.

 Smaller islands in the archipelago include the three islets (Manono Island, Apolima and Nu'ulopa) located in the Apolima Strait between Savai'i and Upolu; the four Aleipata Islands off the eastern end of Upolu (Nu'utele, Nu'ulua, Namua, and Fanuatapu); and Nu‘usafe‘e.
 Aunu'u is a small island off the eastern end of Tutuila.
 To the east of Tutuila, the Manu'a group comprises Ofu, Olosega, and Ta’u.
 An uninhabited coral atoll, Rose Atoll, is the southernmost point in the territory of the United States.
 Another coral atoll, Swains Island, is within the territory of American Samoa but is geographically distant from the Samoan archipelago.